surfinlie/surfinlie.github.io/index.md

-#### Welcome to SurfinLie, my personal blog.
-I am a student of mathematics at the University of Lisbon.
+#### student of Mathematics at the University of Lisbon.
 Here I write about mathy things I have learnt, it keeps me focused and motivated.
+#### Have funz !